Appendix: Config Format Reference

 }Extended Configs

-Scripted Variables (Extended)
+Extended Config for Scripted Variables

 scripted_variables = {